 The “attest” claim allows the originating service provider that is populating an Identity header to clearly indicate the information it can vouch for regarding the origination of the call.

-In the SHAKEN framework we define the following three levels of attestation:
+The SHAKEN framework defines the following three levels of attestation:

-A. Full Attestation: The signing provider shall satisfy all of the following conditions:
+A. Full Attestation: The signing service provider shall satisfy all of the following conditions:

 Is responsible for the origination of the call onto the IP-based service provider voice network.